 Traveler enjoying sunset views from a ferry deck during a sea crossing.

-Fastest ferry ride from Hydra to Athens
+Fastest ferry ride from Hydra to Athens (All Ports)

 No, night ferries are not available on the Hydra to Athens (All Ports) route.
 However, frequent daytime sailings offer convenient and flexible options for planning your trip.